oracle/terraform-provider-oci/website/docs/d/database_tools_database_tools_connections.html.markdown

 * `compartment_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the compartment in which to list resources.
 * `display_name` - (Optional) A filter to return only resources that match the entire specified display name.
 * `related_resource_identifier` - (Optional) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the related resource.
+* `runtime_identity` - (Optional) A filter to return only resources with one of the specified runtimeIdentity values.
 * `runtime_support` - (Optional) A filter to return only resources with one of the specified type values.
 * `state` - (Optional) A filter to return only resources their `lifecycleState` matches the specified `lifecycleState`.
 * `type` - (Optional) A filter to return only resources their type matches the specified type.